kimdoanh89/CKA-exercises/01_app_lifecycle_management.md

     - 3 env variables GREETING, HONORIFIC, and NAME are set to Warm greetings to, The Most Honorable, and Kubernetes, respectively,
     - run in the bash shell the command: echo $(GREETING) $(HONORIFIC) $(NAME), then sleep 5000.
 - Setting env variables using ConfigMap:
-    - create a configmap name colors with favorite=blue
+    - create a configmap name family with father=lkd, mother=tn, son=bob
-    - create a pod name shell-demo, image: nginx,
+    - create a pod name shell-demo, image: nginx, env name (iam) from the key father of configmap family.
+    - use envFrom to define all of the ConfigMap’s data as Pod environment variables
 <details><summary>show</summary>
 <p>